mmarkdown/mmark/Syntax.md

     front matter can only be done by starting the middle matter with `{mainmatter}`.
 Any open "matters" are closed when the document ends. *Area* defaults to "Internet" and *Ipr* defaults to `trust200902`.

+    Not giving a date will output `<date/>` which mean the current date will be applied *when xml2rfc is run*.

 Abstract:
 :   The abstract can be started by using the special header syntax `.# Abstract`